adaptris/interlok-docs-legacy/pages/advanced/advanced-profiler-prometheus.md

 ## The metrics

-The following will become important later when we start querying for metrics in Graphana.
+The following will become important later when we start querying for metrics in Grafana.

 Currently Interlok pushes two types of metrics; the number of messages processed and the average amount of time a component takes to process a single message.